storageos/storageos.github.io/_docs/reference/labels.md

 # StorageOS Feature labels

+Feature labels are a powerful and flexible way to control storage features, especially when combined with [rules]({% link _docs/reference/cli/rule.md %}).

-Applying specific feature labels to volumes or pools triggers compression, replication and other storage features.
+Labels can be applied to various StorageOS artefacts.
+Applying specific feature labels triggers compression, replication and other storage features.
 No feature labels are present by default.

 ## StorageOS Volume labels